divyakempegowda/RestApiAutomationFramework/README.md

 # Rest Assured + Cucumber + TestNG + Maven project
-This project created to test few endpoint in movie db api
+This project is created to test few endpoint in the movie db api

 ## Required software
 * Java JDK 11+